holoviz-topics/holoSeq/HoloSeqOverview.md

 # HoloSeq

-This document describes a precomputed mapping data format for sequence annotation.
-It allows large scale data to be viewed as 1D charts or 2D heatmaps using a generic visualisation infrastructure built using the [Holoviews ecosystem](https://holoviews.org/).
+This project uses a precomputed mapping data format for sequence annotation that allows large scale data to be viewed as 1D charts or 2D heatmaps using a generic visualisation infrastructure built using the [Holoviews ecosystem](https://holoviews.org/).

+Preparing the coordinates for a 60GB HiC paf file with 720 million pairs takes a couple of hours so it makes sense to save them in an intermediate precomputed format.
+Displaying the resulting 1.2GB compressed coordinates for 200M pairs only involving H1 takes about 10 minutes in comparison.

 The presentation layer supports genome scale feature data associated with a genomic reference or other sequence.
 The user can pan and zoom smoothly from whole genomes down to individual points, with tens of millions of rows of data, in a web browser running on a suitable laptop or in Galaxy.
 The data format provides all the information needed for recreating a plot using the inbuilt reference sequence coordinates as axes.

 The design isolates the complexities of displaying many different kinds of annotation at genomic scale, from the messy challenges of converting complex existing data in standard formats.
-The intention is to allow any number of precomputed track coordinage files to be supplied to the generic display application, where they are automatically organised and displayed, using hints on layout supplied on the command line.
+The intention is to allow any number of precomputed track coordinate files to be supplied to the generic display application, where they are automatically organised and displayed, using hints on layout supplied on the command line.

 The main use case envisioned is a central repository of pre-computed plots to make annotation of the VGP genomic data easily accessible.